S.A.L.T. Lab Lessons: Learning Recipes and Exploring Things to Do in Sorrento

 In this series of stories, we share some of the most popular recipes taught at S.A.L.T.
 Lab, all inspired by our experiences in the Mediterranean.
 We hope you’ll join us, both on board and off.

 Picture this: you’re sitting at a mile-long table under a beautiful pergola with the sun filtering through the leaves, a pattern of dancing shadows on the immaculate tablecloth.
 A gentle breeze is blowing.
-From the terraced plots down below, you hear the gardeners call out to each other as they pick massive squash, eggplants, and tomatoes.
-Meanwhile the kitchen is abuzz behind you, the smell of fried dough and fresh passata tickling your nostrils.
-You look out at the Gulf of Naples, criss-crossed by boats, with the familiar silhouette of Mount Vesuvius in the distance as a dapper gentleman who could easily pass for a Stanley Tucci is mixing limoncello (in house-made, of course) spritzes.
+You know you have chosen one of the more unique things to do in Sorrento.
+From the terraced plots down below, you hear the gardeners call out to each other as they pick massive squash, eggplants and tomatoes.
+Meanwhile, the kitchen is abuzz behind you, the smell of fried dough and fresh passata tickling your nostrils.
+You look out at the Gulf of Naples, crisscrossed by boats, with the familiar silhouette of Mount Vesuvius in the distance as a dapper gentleman who could easily pass for a Stanley Tucci type is mixing limoncello (in house-made, of course) spritzes.

 This movie-perfect setting is part of the charm of this S.A.L.T.
 Experience we have designed for Sorrento, at Villa Rosa, chef Peppe Guida‘s agriturismo (his one Michelin star restaurant, Osteria Nonna Rosa, is a short drive away.)
 It is there we take our guests to pick vegetables in the surrounding acres of terraced gardens, and later, here we cook with the “pasta whisperer” himself.
 Guida is famous for his spaghettino cooked in lemon water (which he obtains from overnight maceration of organic Sorrento lemon peel) and finished with provolone del Monaco, a prized cheese produced near Sorrento.